-With the rapid advances in technology, computing power, the rise of the Data Scientist, Artificial Intelligence, Machine Learning, and the lure of being able to gain insights and meaning from the wealth of data all more possible now than ever before, “Data Literacy” for leaders and managers, within organisations is now needed.
+With the rapid advances in technology, computing power, the rise of the Data Science, Artificial Intelligence, Machine Learning, and the lure of being able to gain insights and meaning from the wealth of data all more possible now than ever before, “Data Literacy” for leaders and managers, within organisations is now needed.

 Here are 10 reasons why every leader needs to become Data Literate

 Especially applicable to companies that are either not using data yet to power their decision-making, or are at best, on the early part of their data journey.

 Quite often a shift in the culture of the company is needed, a change in the way the company is used to working.

 To do this efficiently and effectively, if you as a leader are data literate, then it will make the process of becoming “data-driven”, a lot smoother.